JasonShin/sqlx-ts/book/docs/type-generation/annotations.md

 }
 ```

-It's important that you give it an alias so sqlx-ts can match it with your custom annotation.
+It's important that you give it an alias so SQLX-TS can match it with your custom annotation.

 > Rust provides pattern matching that enforces you to handle all patterns of an enum.
-> Based on this, we can exhaustively handle all SQL syntax and narrow down the patterns that sqlx-ts cannot handle.
+> Based on this, we can exhaustively handle all SQL syntax and narrow down the patterns that SQLX-TS cannot handle.
 > If you ever use following SQL syntax, it is encouraged to override the type using @result annotation.

 ## Overriding params